yambo-code/yambopy/docs/QuREX-book/content/software/yambopy_improvements_2024.md

 ### 1. Point Group Operations Module (`yambopy/optical_properties/point_group_ops.py`)

 #### Complete Algorithm Rewrite
-The point group operations module has been **completely rewritten** to follow the original algorithm from `/home/users/rreho/codes/PhdScripts/exph/point_group_ops.py` exactly.
+The point group operations module has been **completely rewritten** to follow the original algorithm from MN exactly.

 **Key Changes:**
 - **Exact reproduction** of all core algorithms: